ajmcneil/vtarma/README.md

 # vtarma

-Code and data for paper on `Modelling volatile time series with v-transforms and copulas' by Alexander J. McNeil (2021).
+Code and data for the paper:

+McNeil, A.J.
+(2021).
+Modelling volatile time series with v-transforms and copulas.
+Risks, 9(14). https://www.mdpi.com/2227-9091/9/1/14

 ### Note